Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

 * Whilst I have tried to deviate as much as possible, there might be some similarities in the code as the project was influenced by the code along Love Maths project at [Code Institute]().

-* I relied upon the support from Code Institue [online tutors]() and mentor [Precious Ijege](), Slack community and my families.
-Thanks to all those who support my learning journey.
-I use W3schools, MDN web docs and stack overflow for general references throughout the project.
+* I relied upon the support from Code Institue [online tutors](),  mentor [Precious Ijege](),  project lead [David Bowers](), Slack community and my families.
+Great thanks to all those who support my learning journey.

+* I use W3schools, MDN web docs and stack overflow for general references throughout the project.
+I watched the tutorial videos of JavasCript Full Course for Beginners by [Dave Gray]() on Youtube to gain better understanding about JavaScript basics.

 * The [Rock Paper Scissors](https://veronicalourens.github.io/rock-paper-scissors/) website is intended for education purpose of completing the Portfolio Project 2 for the Diploma of Full Stack Software Development course at [Code Institue](https://codeinstitute.net/).